Tinamou: Domestication and aviculture

 No tinamou species has been successfully domesticated so far, despite their ability to breed well in captivity.
 The red-winged tinamou has been bred on farms in France, Great Britain, Belgium, and Denmark.
 They, along with some of the Crypturellus species, are being bred in Rio Grande do Sul to boost numbers for hunting.
 Hybridization can occur.

 Many South American zoos hold tinamous, as do some private estates.
 Examples of captive breeding are small-billed tinamou in Minas Gerais and red-winged tinamou in Rio Grande do Sul.
-The small-billed tinamou has looked promising for domestication as the birds can raise 3–4 broods per year and are resistant to diseases that affect domestic chickens.
+The small-billed tinamou has looked promising for domestication as the birds can raise three to four broods per year and are resistant to diseases that affect domestic chickens.

 Pests

 Several species have adapted to agricultural systems and will enter grain fields after the harvest to glean the ground; they will also enter the fields during the growing season, to the dismay of the farmers.
 Some, in particular the ornate and Andean tinamous, will dig up tubers such as potatoes, while red-winged tinamous create similar problems in peanut plantations.
 However, some members of Nothoprocta will prey on insect pests without damaging the crops.
 Spotted nothuras have been documented eating weeds and, of the 28 animals they were recorded as eating, 26 were considered to be pests.